zac-stanley/us-communities-fire/README.md

 ## I. Introduction
 This project examines where wildfire hazard potential (WHP) and census tracts that measure relative social vulnerbaility (SVI) intersect.
 The areal unit is defined by census designated places (CDPs) throughout the conterminous United States.
 The data sources span from 2018 to 2020 and include data from the U.S. Forest Service, the U.S. Census Bureau and the Centers for Disease Control and Prevention.

-The map will appeal to those looking to understand not only how wildfire can affect developed areas and their inhabitants, but can also serve to potantially mitigate human suffering and financial loss through the identificaation of developed areas that may be in greater need of additional support and planning both prior to and after wildfires.
+The map will appeal to those looking to understand not only how wildfire can affect developed areas and their inhabitants, but can also serve to potentially mitigate human suffering and financial loss through the identificaation of developed areas that may be in greater need of additional support and planning both prior to and after wildfires.

 Through the use of thoughtful design the map will inpire the user to explore areas not traditionally thought of as having high wildfire potential, such as the southeast.